nextstrain/augur/docs/exportv.md

 You still pass in your tree, metadata, and node-data files with `--tree`, `--metadata`, and `--node-data` - just like in `export v1`.

-Also just like in export v1, you can pass in files containing colors and latitute and longitude data using `--colors` and `--lat-longs`, respectively.

-If you want to use a config file, you can pass this in with `--auspice-config`, just like in export v1.
+Similarly, you can pass in files containing colors and latitute and longitude data using `--colors` and `--lat-longs`, respectively.
+If you want to use a [config file](#config-file-options), you can pass this in with `--auspice-config`.

 ### What's almost the same: